 Now a word to the producers.
 It is a whole agglomeration of them: Azeem, Espionage, Greg Kurstin, Jake Sinclair, Butch Walker, Whams.
 Ouch – sounds like the tower of Babylon to me.
 And this is why this whole gaggle of tracks sounds so disjointed.
-This was done – as the lore goes – to get the band more into mainstream, get it to be more hip or cool.
+This was done – as the lore goes – to get the band more into the mainstream.
+To get it to be more hip or cool.

-The California sun is not shining anymore when listening to Bulletproof Picasso.
+In short, the California sun ain’t shining anymore when listening to Bulletproof Picasso.
 Next time Train would perhaps be well advised to exchange the Hollywood smile with the clown’s face from the movie ‘It’.
-That would bring some spice, crunch and substance back.
-And return the black humor that was very good in former productions, plus get some juice back into their tune.
+That would bring some spice, crunch, and substance back.
+And return the black humor that was very good in former productions.
+Plus inject some juice back into their tune.